Two weeks of fine-tuning VLAs in sim: what worked, what broke

 Worse on both.
 Lose-lose.

 I spent a couple of days trying to rule out boring explanations. bf16 vs fp32 (matched the v2 recipe exactly), state schema (15-D vs 8-D, retrained from scratch), insufficient training (loss plateaued at 22K and per-checkpoint eval bounced 5-15% with no monotonic trend).
 None moved the number.
-The model didn’t break: it just got systematically worse at both distributions because the added data made the language→object pathway harder to learn, at this model size and trainable budget.
+The model didn’t break.
+It just got systematically worse at both distributions because the added data made the language→object pathway harder to learn, at this model size and trainable budget.

 Phase 4: a harder scene, 0/10